codedex-io/python-101/projects.md

-# 25 Project Ideas in Python
+# 25 Python Project Ideas in the Terminal

 **Control Flow and Random:**